On the Sprague-Grundy Function of Tetris Extensions of Proper {\sc Nim}: Extension of -pile

-\begin{remark} In all the above examples we skip the values of $x_1$ such that $x_1 < 2^k \leq x_1 + x_0$ for some $k \in \Zp$, since in this case Conjecture \ref{conj1} is applicable while \raf{x_1<2^k} fails.
-We also skip values $x_1 = 2^k$ because Conjecture \ref{t2} is applicable in this case \end{remark}
+In all the above examples we skip the values of $x_1$ such that $x_1 < 2^k \leq x_1 + x_0$ for some $k \in \Zp$, since in this case the condition of Conjecture \ref{conj1} holds.
+We also skip values of $x_1 = 2^k$ because the condition of Conjecture \ref{t2} holds in this case.

 Finally, let us consider the case when $x_1$ is even and $x_0 = 1$.